abishake-07/vector-borne-diseases/README.md

 The project utilizes diverse datasets, including:

 - **Symptom-based Data:** Patient records and symptom data to identify patterns related to VBD.
-The link to the data is [here]. (https://www.kaggle.com/datasets/richardbernat/vector-borne-disease-prediction?resource=download)
+The link to the data is here: https://www.kaggle.com/datasets/richardbernat/vector-borne-disease-prediction?resource=download

 ## Methodology